 NEW YORK — The latest on developments in financial markets (all times local):

-Stocks are opening mostly higher on Wall Street, led by gains in technology companies and banks.
+Stocks are opening mostly higher in early trading on Wall Street Wednesday, led by technology and industrial companies.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.